-Many of the settlers who moved west were homesteaders who hoped to claim free land through the Homestead Act.
+Many of the settlers who moved West were homesteaders who hoped to claim free land through the ightarrow EXAMPLE By 1900, one-third of the population of Wisconsin was foreign-born.

+Homestead Act.
 By the 1870s, a number of homesteaders, known as sodbusters, settled on the Great Plains, particularly Kansas, Nebraska, and the Dakotas.
 Others settled in the upper Midwestern states of Minnesota and Wisconsin.

 The number of settlers from a range of backgrounds who made the trek westward was staggering.
 Most were men, although families also migrated.
-Many immigrants to the U.S. also traveled west, with the largest numbers coming from Northern Europe and Canada.
+Many immigrants to the United States also traveled west, with the largest numbers coming from Northern Europe and Canada.
 Members of ethnic groups tended to settle close together, creating rural communities that mirrored the life they had left behind.